The Wyoming Honor Farm: Where prisoners learn to train wild horses

 There are more than 75,000 wild horses roaming public land in the west.
-"Wild horses" are the descendants of domesticated horses, the first brought here by Spanish explorers 500 years ago.
-By 1971, their numbers were dwindling and Congress stepped in, passing a law to protect this romantic fragment of our history. it worked almost too well.
-Today, federal land managers say the number of wild horses is nearly three times what it should be – and left unchecked, their population can double every 5 years.
-So, when we heard about a program in Wyoming designed to rein in the wild horses – and an unlikely group of men – we headed west.
+"Wild horses" are the descendants of domesticated horses, the first, brought here by Spanish explorers 500 years ago.
+By 1971, their numbers were dwindling and Congress stepped in passing a law to protect this romantic fragment of our history.
+It worked, almost too well.
+Today, federal land managers say the number of wild horses is nearly three times what it should be – and left unchecked, their population can double every five years.
+As Sharyn Alfonsi first reported in November, there is a program in Wyoming designed to rein in the wild horses – and an unlikely group of men.

 It's hard to imagine anything surviving on this stretch of badlands in northern Wyoming.
 Sagebrush blankets the high desert all the way to the Rocky Mountains.
 But in this empty quarter of the Cowboy State is a thundering herd of mustangs, untouched, wild and breathtakingly beautiful.